 You could make a compost toilet, which is basically a bucket with a seat.
 After you do your business add sawdust.
 When the bucket gets full, dump it into your compost pile.
 You can then use it in your garden.
 Alternatively, you could build a small outhouse or pit latrine in a location where the waste doesn’t get close to your water source.
 The third option is to install a septic system.

-When people consider living off grid, they often assume how much cheaper it will be.
+When people consider living off the land, they often assume how much cheaper it will be.
 And it could in the long run, but off grid living can be costly to jump start so estimating your costs is important.

 Not only will you need startup capital to buy land, shelter, electrical generators, and other supplies, but you’ll also need reserves for emergencies like equipment failure.